The Energy Regulation and Markets Review: United Kingdom

 EU renewable energy regime

-The Renewable Energy Directive (RED)6 is the core EU act for renewable energy promotion and sets the rules to achieve the EU renewables target of 20 per cent by 2020.
+The Renewable Energy Directive (RED)12 is the core EU act for renewable energy promotion and sets the rules to achieve the EU renewables target of 20 per cent by 2020.
 This has been transposed into UK law through various statutes and statutory instruments, including the Energy Act 2013, the Electricity (Guarantees of Origin of Electricity Produced from Renewable Energy Sources) Regulations 2003 and the Electricity (Guarantees of Origin of Electricity Produced from Renewable Energy Sources) Regulations (Northern Ireland) 2003.
 These establish the Renewable Energy Guarantees of Origin (REGO) scheme in the UK, which provides transparency to consumers about the proportion of electricity that suppliers source from renewable generation.
 Ofgem issues one REGO certificate per megawatt hour (MWh) of eligible renewable output to generators of renewable electricity.

 ii Energy efficiency and conservation

 As noted above, the CCL, introduced in 2001, is a levy on electricity delivered to non-domestic consumers and has the aim of incentivising businesses to become more energy efficient in how they operate, thus helping to reduce their overall emissions.
 To be eligible to pay a reduced CCL main rate, a business must be an energy-intensive business and must have entered into a voluntary climate change agreement with the EA.
 A business with energy-intensive industrial processes (e.g., metallurgical and mineralogical processes) can get a 90 per cent reduction for electricity consumed and a 65 per cent reduction for gas.